Nanofus/novel.js/README.md

 ### Saving

 Novel.js has currently two ways to allow the player to save and load their game.
 This is controlled by the `settings.saveMode` value, which can be either `cookie` or `text`.
 Saving is done by clicking the "Save" and "Load" buttons in the game window, or by using the `saveGame` and `loadGame` commands.
+The buttons can be hidden by setting `settings.showSaveButtons` to false.

 #### Cookie